NorthcoteHS/10DPRO/modules/u4_programming/forLoops/README.md

 **Exercise 3:** Create a file called `squareNumbers.py`

 This program will use a for loop for the numbers 1 - 10.
 Each number should be squared and the result added to a new list called `squares`.
 Print the list at the end of the file.

+Challenge: Instead, have the user input a number.
+List all of the square numbers up to that number.
+For example, if the user inputs 4, the program should print `[1, 4, 9, 16]`.